Schloss Weißenstein: Main building

-Side wings
+Wings

 The right wing contains the palace gallery of paintings and its library, with stucco work by D. Schenk and G. Hennicke after 1713.
 Schönborn had collected a large number of paintings by contemporary artists, many of them Dutch, that were hung in up to four vertical rows, completely covering the gallery walls.
 He especially treasured painting of members of his family, of the Habsburgs and other rulers and rare animal motives.
 Schönborn also collected East Asian porcelain delivered to him en masse by members of the Jesuits whom he supported.
 Other collections include Faiences made in Delft, glass and sea shells.

 The palace chapel features three important works of art: an Italian Lamentation of Christ (17th century), a Man of Sorrows from Spain (ca. 1730) and a late-Gothic Mother of God.

 Marstall

-The Marstall is located to the south of the cour d'honneur and is connected to the side wings of the palace by wrought-iron railings.
-Built by Johann Dientzendorffer based on plans by Maximilian von Welsch 1714-7 it has a concave front facing the courtyard.
-It was constructed with one floor less than originally intended.
-The Marstall features double columns adorning the central part which is topped by a clock tower.
-Below this is an oval hall, the ceiling with a fresco of Perseus and Andromeda by G.F.
+The Marstall (stables building) is located to the south of the cour d'honneur and is connected to the wings of the palace by wrought-iron railings.
+Built by Johann Dientzendorffer based on plans by Maximilian von Welsch 1714—17, it has a concave front facing the courtyard.
+It was constructed with one floor fewer than originally intended.
+The Marstall features double columns adorning the central part, which is topped by a clock tower.
+Below this is an oval hall.
+Its ceiling has a fresco of Perseus and Andromeda by G.F.
 Marchini.